 Within many academic departments, undergraduates have the option to pursue Departmental Honors.
 Specific requirements vary by unit, but commonly include completion of selected Honors coursework in the major coupled with an Honors senior thesis or another departmentally endorsed culminating experience.
-Within the College of Letters and Science, students also have the option to pursue College
+Within the College of Letters and Science, students also have the option to pursue College Honors.

-Honors.
 Housed within the Honors Programs unit of DUE, the College Honors Program provides some of UCLA's highest-achieving undergraduates with individualized options for designing cohesive, individually-tailored, and interdisciplinary undergraduate experiences.
 By bringing together engagements both inside and outside the classroom - including research, internships, community service, study abroad, and entrepreneurial pursuits - courses within the College Honors Program clarify and advance the personal, academic, and professional aspirations of students.
-Through the Honors Programs unit, several students in each graduating class work closely with faculty mentors and Honors academic counselors to design their own majors.
+Through the Honors Programs unit, students can work closely with faculty mentors and Honors academic counselors to design their own majors.
 In collaboration with UCLA's Graduate Division, the Honors Programs unit also administers the Departmental Scholars Program, which allows exceptional juniors and seniors, nominated by their departmental faculty, to pursue bachelor's and master's degrees simultaneously.
 In 2015, the Graduate Council approved the eligibility of departmental scholars to serve as teaching assistants for lower division courses, which has benefited both the students and their departments.

 The Academic Senate Program Review process, described later in this Component and more fully in Component 6, ensures the meaning, quality, and integrity of academic programs.
 UCLA's College Honors Program is currently in the process of addressing multifaceted issues that were highlighted during the program's last review in 2010-11.
 Recommendations focused on ensuring that the academic core of the program be relevant, challenging, and forward-looking, and prompted the launch in Fall 2018 of a new College Honors pilot program.
 Academically, the new program builds on UCLA's longstanding tradition of interdisciplinarity as a cornerstone of the undergraduate Honors experience.
 As elaborated in the July 2016 Honors Programs Report, the pilot program extends that tradition to incorporate requisite experiential, integrative, and illustrative aspects.
 Beyond incorporating signature approaches to learning, and toward empowering students to thrive in an increasingly complex world, the pilot program is designed to foster inclusivity, self-awareness, curiosity, independence, resilience, generosity, and distinctiveness as well as emphasize collaboration, creativity, and innovation.
 Efforts to create a greater sense of community among College Honors students are also underway.
+The program has prepared a self-study for its current cycle of Senate review, which demonstrates efforts to enhance student experience while committing to a direct assessment of the program's impact on learning.